Prabhmit/Disaster_Response_App/README.md

 The project has three components:

-## 1. ETL Pipeline
+## ETL Pipeline

-The datasets were loaded, merged, cleaned and stored in a SQLite database.
-The code for this component is included in ETL Pipeline Preparation.
+In this component the datasets were loaded, merged, cleaned and stored in a SQLite database.
+The code is in ETL Pipeline Preparation notebook.

-## 2. ML Pipeline
+## ML Pipeline

-The data was loaded from SQLite database.
-The datset was then split in training and test sets.
-A text processing and machine learning pipeline was build to train and tune the model using GridSearchCV.
-The model output was evaluated and the final model was exported as a pickle file.
+In this component the data is loaded from SQLite database.
+The datset is then split in training and test sets.
+A text processing and machine learning pipeline is build to train and tune the model using GridSearchCV.
+The model output is evaluated and the final model is exported as a pickle file.

-The text was cleand and tokenized and transformed to tfidf score.
-Sklearn's Random Forest Multi Output Classifier was used to build a model to classify disaster messages on 36 categories.
-The code for this component is included in ML Pipeline Preparation.
+The text is cleand and tokenized and transformed to tfidf score.
+A tuned Sklearn's Random Forest Multi Output Classifier is used to build a model to classify disaster messages on 36 categories.
+The metric applied is f1 score.
+The code for this component is in ML Pipeline Preparation notebook.

 ## 3. Flask Web App

 The project includes a Flask Web App with Plotly data visualizations.

-The process_data.py script in data directory, includes modularised code to clean and store data in database named DisasterResponse.
-The datasets have been re-named disaster_messages.csv and disaster_categories.csv.
-The train_classifier.py script in models directory, includes modularised code to run the Machine Learning pipeline that trains classifier model and saves it as a pickle file.
+The process_data.py script in data directory contains modularised code to clean and store data in database named DisasterResponse.
+The datasets in data directory are re-named disaster_messages.csv and disaster_categories.csv.
+The train_classifier.py script in models directory contains modularised code to run the Machine Learning pipeline that trains classifier model and saves it as a pickle file.
 The run.py script in app directory contains relevant code to launch the web app and data visualizations.

 # 4. Instructions